-- Obtain and complete a Disabilities Disclosure and Request Accommodation form - Provide professional documentation to support request - Sign written release statements for the transfer of information to designated parties - Contact Joanne Zukowski, Assistant Dean of Academic Affairs at (704) 945-7309.
-In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the Assistant Dean of Academic Affairs at the Charlotte campus.
-A panel will review the grievance. - Please schedule an appointment with the Assistant Dean of Academic Affairs at to discuss these issues.
+- Obtain and complete a Disabilities Disclosure and Request Accommodation form - Provide professional documentation to support request - Sign written release statements for the transfer of information to designated parties

+- Contact Mark McCallum, Dean of Student Success at (704) 463-3164 - In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the person above.
+A panel will review the grievance. - Please schedule an appointment with the Dean of Student Success to discuss these issues.